Research

 Work & Interests

 I do this work because I believe research should deliver real, actionable results for ordinary people.
-I am committed to leveraging every available method to inform beneficial systemic change, and I treat null results with the ssame seriousness as positive findings.
+I am committed to leveraging every available method to inform beneficial systemic change, and I treat null results with the same seriousness as positive findings.
 I approach my work with as much neutrality as the data and context allow, while recognizing that equity is often the necessary lens to do rigorous policy research honestly.
 Good research, in my view, is research that makes systems work better for the people they were built to serve.
 Contributing to academic literature will always come second.

 Current projects